 Small Perks Can Make a Big Difference

 Small perks can be little and inexpensive things that can go far in the retention of your employees.
 Fitness stipends, telecommuting options, at work stress-relief programs help employees manage work with their everyday life, reduce stress and can even increase productivity.
 Offering occasional catered lunches or company retreats also help to enforce the company’s culture and build stronger relationships among employees.

 Foster Employee Development

 Promote from within...

 When a position opens up in your company, consider your existing talent pool before looking outward to fill the space.
 Promoting from within motivates employees to work hard and creates a clear career progression path for employees.
 For example, Sodexo employees name career growth and opportunity as the #1 reason why they choose to work for and stay with the company.

 Leadership Training Programs

-Offering training programs for current employees, shows your employees that you’re committed to their development.
-You can offer training programs in new technology, industry standards, and anything else that will equip your employees to progress in their career.
+Offering training programs for current employees show your employees that you’re committed to their development.
+You can offer training programs in new technology, industry standards, and anything else that will equip your employees to progress in their careers.